 - Includes super-strong adhesive tape in addition to screws for installation.
 Why?
 This makes them compatible with a wider range of tracks and profiles (see below).
 They’re also even easier for you to install, and you can remove them without leaving holes behind.

 One thing to note, though: Due to the many different styles of window tracks and profiles out there, there are some that aren’t compatible with our saddle brackets.
 Most notably aluminum windows with multi-grooved tracks.
-We’ve created a handy guide that shows the different style of tracks and indicates whether our security bars will work with your window.

 - Easy to install